Terra Cotta: Old-World Staple Turned Modern-Day Trend

 Terracotta tile is used to create the floor for this outdoor breezeway that connects the pool area to kitchen.
 Potted plants add life to the walkway.

 Terra-cotta flooring isn’t just easy on the eyes.
 It allows for easy, stylish transitions from the interior to the exterior of a home.
-Designer Bill Bocken uses earthy, terra-cotta tile to pave the way in from the kitchen to the outdoor living space in this bright, white breezeway.
+Designer Bill Bocken uses earthy, terra-cotta tile to pave the way from the kitchen to the outdoor living space in this bright, white breezeway.

 Beach House Family Room with Large Doors that Open Fully to the Outdoor Porch

 This beach house living room brings the outdoors in -- and the indoors out!
 Special features include the massive folding glass doors and beamed ceilings.
 A multitude of seating options create a perfect spot for a party.

 Paul Brant Williger

 Designer Paul Brant Williger shows the glamorous side of terra cotta in this posh Malibu home.
 Paul drapes a moody, purple rug over the terra-cotta tiles for a sophisticated touch and added dimension.
 Get the same luxe look in by layering a vibrant runner or jewel-toned area rug over a tiled floor.

 Large Chef Kitchen with Marble Backsplash, Exposed Ceiling Beams and Large Custom Island

 This chef kitchen has elements of rustic, cottage and Mediterranean styles, which come together to create an amazing and eclectic space.
 Shelves replace cabinets to showcase special white serving pieces and dishes.
 The recessed backsplashes, crafted of single slabs of marble, are striking in their natural simplicity.
 A red-and-blue Oriental style rug brings a punch of color to the space